-Emmie Nume is a Ugandan artist born 1999 and living in Kampala.
+Emmie Nume is a Ugandan artist born in 1999 in Kampala, Uganda.
 From March to June 2021, he was an artist-in-residence at Silhouette Projects under Afriart Gallery.
 Since he began this first residency, he propelled his artistic expression into its own distinct visual language.

 His paintings and drawings reflect a deeply intuitive practice.
 While focusing on portraiture, he captures the essence of emotions through spontaneous and free expression – devoid of any meticulous formal and academic calculation of his figures and scenes.
 His ability to combine spontaneous abstraction and figurative complexities speaks of the freedom he grants himself while creating.
-Mainly working with charcoal, pastels and acrylics on canvas and paper, Emmie Nume adds spontaneous use of collage and found objects and other media and techniques in his works.
-Inspired by the creativity and innocent investigative spirit of children, his work reflects a playful, childlike approach to art-making.
+Mainly working with charcoal, pastels, and acrylics on canvas and paper, Emmie Nume adds spontaneous use of collage and found objects and other media and techniques in his works.

 Empty gazes into nowhere and moments in which the world goes about its usual routine while one’s own seems to have come to an uncomfortable standstill, speak, at a closer look, of change and evolution.